Azure/azure-osconfig/README.md

 For IoT Hub management, you can install and configure the *Azure IoT Identity Service (AIS)* package as described at [azure.github.io/iot-identity-service/](https://azure.github.io/iot-identity-service/).

-For contributing to the project, also install the following prerequisites for [pre-commit](https://pre-commit.com/) (or just use the devcontainer):
+For contributing to the project, also install the following prerequisites for [pre-commit](https://pre-commit.com/):

 ```bash
 sudo apt-get install python3